JS Framework APIs

 Framework Helper

-to get two important things:
+You can import lib/runtime/helper.js to get two important things:

-class, see virtual-DOM spec for more.sendTasks
+Documentclass, see virtual-DOM spec for more.sendTasksmethod.

 JS Bundle format